 “I used 0-day exploit of NGP VAN soft then I installed shell-code into the DNC server. it allowed me to intrude into DNC network.
 They have Windows-based domain architecture. then I installed my Trojans on several PCs.
 I had to go from one PC to another every week so Crowdstrike couldn’t catch me for a long time.
 I know that they have cool intrusion detection system.
 But my heuristic algorithms are better.”

 And what is the relevance/relationship of the cloud hosted NGP VAN exploit vs. the attack against the individual workstations (which were running on a local area network) and the MS Exchange email system?
-The general impression is that Guccifer 2.0 is not a coder, he sounds more like an IT guy or a SysAdmin.
+The general impression is that Guccifer 2.0 is not a coder.

 The purpose of this whole interview is also puzzling, instead of factually discussing the lifecycle of the exploit, he spends a lot of time boasting about fluffy things like being a ladies man (or alternatively a lesbian) and his interest in expensive Italian fashion.

 ”i’m a hacker, manager, philosopher, women lover.
 I also like Gucci”